IlyaKhomutov/GameProject_TestApp/README.md

 - Get their token: ("token/")

 # Authorized users can:
+(The following methods work only with the "Bearer (your access token)", which must be in the header "Authorization")
 - Check their profile: ("profile/")
 - Refill the balance: ("deposit/")
 - Check all deposits: ("deposits/")